 If employees are required to travel outside of the area in performance of their duties as a city employee, they will receive reimbursement of expenses for meals, lodging and necessary expenses incurred.
 In no case will city funds be used to pay for, or reimburse, for events sponsored by or affiliated with political parties.
-However, tThe city will not reimburse employees for meals connected with training or meetings within city limits, unless the training or meeting is held as a breakfast, lunch or dinner meeting.
-The city will also not reimburse employees for the costs for travel of family members.
+The city will not reimburse employees for meals connected with training or meetings within city limits, unless the training or meeting is held as a breakfast, lunch or dinner meeting.
+The city will also not reimburse employees for travel of family members.